didrocks/website/content/blog/ubuntu-focal-zfs.6.md

 ### System state saves on apt changes

-System state saved are separate in two parts.
+System state saved are made in two parts.
 Before the first apt operation (in case you have multiple of them processed by do-release-upgrade, see the (corresponding blog post](https://didrocks.fr/TODO) for details), we take the current system state (and all users) snapshots in an autogenerated state save.
 Then, after the first apt operation, we rebuild the boot menu to take into account the newly create state save.
-This will allow reverting if needed.
-We delayed after the first apt operation to ensure we limit the waiting time to have the new software installed, upgraded or removed (building the bootloader menu can take some time).
+This will allow reverting when needed.
+We delayed the menu build only after the first apt operation to ensure we limit the waiting time to have the new software installed, upgraded or removed: building the bootloader menu can indeed take some time.

 ```sh
 $ apt <something>